fuvidani/web-app-engineering/README.md

 ## Usage
 After the application has been successfully deployed, the frontend can be accessed under https://localhost:8069 .
 Your browser might prompt a warning stating that the connection cannot be trusted.
 Simply whitelist the URL and frontend will load.
+Furthermore, the backend's certificate must also be whitelisted.
+If the Swagger UI at http://localhost:8888 doesn't show an error, you're good to go, otherwise you need to whitelist the https://localhost:8443 URL as well.

 **Note 1:** If you get _504 (Gateway Timeout)_ error, you should clear your browser's cache.

 **Note 2:** If you are using Chrome, you may get _SecurityError: Failed to register a ServiceWorker_ error, which is due to the self-signed certificate.
 To overcome this issue please enable the following option: _chrome://flags/#allow-insecure-localhost_.

+**Note 3:** If you don't get any Browser-notifications, the cookies for localhost must be deleted.
+Simply log out and delete the cookies stored in the browser for the frontend.

 There is one end user already registered in the database, with a couple of sample medical data and queries matching these.
 You can also log in with two research facility accounts:
 * **End user (John Doe)**